top of page

 Image by Colin Lloyd

-How Spousal Support is Calculated
+How is Alimony Calculated in Illinois?

 The standard formula for calculating spousal support in Illinois is designed to provide a clear and consistent method for determining support obligations.
 The formula typically considers the gross income of both spouses.
 Specifically, the formula is as follows: